AntonC9018/Hopper_University_Paper/paper.md

 }
 ```

-This is, obviously still not ideal, implementation-wise (callbacks and so on), but we have a bigger problem here.
+This is still not ideal, implementation-wise (callbacks and so on), but we have a bigger problem here.
 There is currently no way for these functions to communicate.
 Calling `AnimateMove()` in `Move()` does not work, since that would mean that we just refactored the animation code in a function, but they are still tighly coupled.
 Our goal was to separate the game logic from the view.
 How do we do it?